-Additional Environmental Approval were introduced to extend the life of a lapsed (or soon to lapse) planning permission.
+Additional Environmental Approvals were introduced to extend the life of a lapsed (or soon to lapse) planning permission.

 This mechanism to extend a permission was withdrawn in May 2021, therefore whilst this blog is written to talk about what AEAs are, this process applied for a short timescale to help developers during the Covid-19 Pandemic.